algosup/2024-2025-project-4-web-fpga-team-5/README.md

 commands here
 ```

-what actually happens when you execute the code above.
+This section explains what happens when you execute the code above.

 ## Documentation of the project